Video Editing 101: the Different Types of Video Editing

 Bespoke video editing implies creating video footage depending on certain given factors.

-For example, you might capture 5 hours of video clips at a party and want to create a final product no more than 30 minutes in length.
+For example, you might capture five hours of video clips at a party and want to create a final product that is no more than thirty minutes long.

 You use special video editing software to do this.
 The process implies manually selecting which video clips are to be eliminated and video clips and those who should be preserved.